Deadly drug-resistant TB a ‘blinking red’ global threat

 NEW DELHI: Deadly, drug-resistant tuberculosis -- as lethal as Ebola and tough to treat in even the best hospitals -- is a "blinking red" worldwide threat, the head of a global health fund warned in an interview with AFP.

-Tuberculosis has become resistant to antimicrobials in an estimated 600,000 cases worldwide.
-The disease "does not obey borders or need visas, nor pay attention to how wealthy you are.
-At the moment, about 25 percent of those 600,000 cases are being diagnosed and treated", said Sands, who became head of the organisation last year.

 "If you look across the threats to global health security, this is one where the light should be blinking red."
-The UN has set the goal of eradicating Aids, malaria and tuberculosis epidemics by 2030.
+The UN has set the goal of eradicating AIDS, malaria and tuberculosis epidemics by 2030.
 "The blunt truth is that we are not on track for that ambition," Sands said.
+Earlier this week, US President Donald Trump called for a concerted push to end his country’s AIDS epidemic within 10 years, though he did not say how much money would be ploughed into the effort.
+Sands said on Wednesday that despite his grave assessment of the risks ahead, significant progress has been made in the battle against the three epidemics.
+The number of deaths caused by AIDS and malaria has decreased by about half since the start of the century, he said.

+Tuberculosis -- now the world’s most deadly infectious disease, killing some 1.3 million people each year (not including HIV co-infections) -- caused about 20 percent fewer deaths in 2016 than in 2000.
+However, the 57-year-old said: "If you compare the trajectory in terms of new infections and deaths against what we need to do, we need to step up the fight."
+As health authorities slacken the pace, new variations of drug-resistant diseases are turning up, threatening progress already made and triggering a resurgence. - Soft drinks and medication - Global Fund was set up in 2002 as a partnership between the authorities, civil society, the private sector and patients.
+It aims to raise $14 billion from 2020-2022 -- $1.8 billion more than the amount it brought in over the 2017-2019 period.

 NEW DELHI: Deadly, drug-resistant tuberculosis -- as lethal as Ebola and tough to treat in even the best hospitals -- is a "blinking red" worldwide threat, the head of a global health fund warned in an interview with AFP.

-Tuberculosis has become resistant to antimicrobials in an estimated 600,000 cases worldwide.
-The disease "does not obey borders or need visas, nor pay attention to how wealthy you are.
-At the moment, about 25 percent of those 600,000 cases are being diagnosed and treated", said Sands, who became head of the organisation last year.

 "If you look across the threats to global health security, this is one where the light should be blinking red."
-The UN has set the goal of eradicating Aids, malaria and tuberculosis epidemics by 2030.
+The UN has set the goal of eradicating AIDS, malaria and tuberculosis epidemics by 2030.
 "The blunt truth is that we are not on track for that ambition," Sands said.
+Earlier this week, US President Donald Trump called for a concerted push to end his country’s AIDS epidemic within 10 years, though he did not say how much money would be ploughed into the effort.
+Sands said on Wednesday that despite his grave assessment of the risks ahead, significant progress has been made in the battle against the three epidemics.
+The number of deaths caused by AIDS and malaria has decreased by about half since the start of the century, he said.

+Tuberculosis -- now the world’s most deadly infectious disease, killing some 1.3 million people each year (not including HIV co-infections) -- caused about 20 percent fewer deaths in 2016 than in 2000.
+However, the 57-year-old said: "If you compare the trajectory in terms of new infections and deaths against what we need to do, we need to step up the fight."
+As health authorities slacken the pace, new variations of drug-resistant diseases are turning up, threatening progress already made and triggering a resurgence. - Soft drinks and medication - Global Fund was set up in 2002 as a partnership between the authorities, civil society, the private sector and patients.
+It aims to raise $14 billion from 2020-2022 -- $1.8 billion more than the amount it brought in over the 2017-2019 period.